geoext/geoext3-ws/src/other/popups.md

 * Instantiate the class [`GeoExt.component.Popup`](https://geoext.github.io/geoext3/v3.0.0/docs/#!/api/GeoExt.component.Popup) and configure it with your map.
 You should also provide a `width`.
 Store the popup in an accessible variable; `var popup` is a good choice.

-* Inside of the configured callback on `pointerrest` we now want to update the HTML of the popup (method `setHtml`) and reposition it at the coordinate (method `position`, pass the coordinates in the view projection).
-Finally, `show` the popup.
+* Inside the configured callback on `pointerrest` we now want to update the HTML of the popup (method `setHtml`) and reposition it at the coordinate (method `position`, pass the coordinates in the view projection), and finally, `show` the popup.

 ```js
 mapComponent.on('pointerrest', function(evt) {